-Bonofit Description Benefit Description The Plan requires consent to the disclosure of information regarding services for mental disorders to the same extent it requires consent for disclosure of information for other medical conditions.
-Any determination of Medical Necessity for mental health care will be made in consultation with a Licensed Mental Health Professional.
-Minimum Requirements for Covered Providers To be eligible for coverage under this benefit, all services must be provided either (1) at the office of a Licensed Mental Health Professional, or (2) at a facility licensed or approved by the health department or mental health department of the state in which the service is provided.
+To be eligible for coverage under this benefit, all services must be provided either (1) at the office of a Licensed Mental Health Professional, or (2) at a facility licensed or approved by the health department or mental health department of the state in which the service is provided.
 (In Massachusetts those departments are the Department of Public Health and the Department of Mental Health, respectively.)
 To qualify, a facility must be both licensed as, and function primarily as, a health or mental health and substance use disorder treatment facility.
 A facility that is also licensed as an educational or recreational institution will not meet this requirement unless the predominate purpose of the facility is the provision of mental health and substance use disorder treatment.
 In addition to numbers (1) and (2) above, services to treat child-adolescent mental health disorders may be provided in the least restrictive clinically appropriate setting.
 This may include the Member's home or a program in another community-based setting.
-Please see below for additional information on services to treat child-adolescent mental health disorders. or approved facility must be provided by an independently Licensed Mental Health Professional.
+Please see below for additional information on services to treat child-adolescent mental health disorders.

+To qualify for coverage, all services rendered outside of a state licensed or approved facility must be provided by an independently Licensed Mental Health Professional.
 If a provider of intermediate care or outpatient services to treat child-adolescent mental health disorders is not independently licensed at the Master's/PhD/MD level, then the supervisor - who must be a Master's Level independently Licensed Mental Health Professional - must sign off on the treatment plan whenever the child's or adolescent's condition changes.
-For services provided in Massachusetts, a Licensed Mental Health Professional must be one of the following types of providers: a licensed physician who specializes in the practice of psychiatry; a licensed psychologist; a licensed independent clinical social worker; a licensed supervised mental health counselor; a licensed psychiatric nurse mental health clinical specialist; a licensed psychiatric muse mental health clinical specialist; a licensed psychiatric mental health nurse practitioner; a licensed alcohol and drug counselor; a clinician practicing under the supervision of a licensed professional and working towards licensure in a clinic licensed under chapter 111; or a licensed marriage and family therapist.
+For services provided in Massachusetts, a Licensed Mental Health Professional must be one of the following types of providers: a licensed physician who specializes in the practice of psychiatry; a licensed psychologist; a licensed independent clinical social worker; a licensed certified social worker; a licensed mental health counselor; a licensed supervised mental health counselor; a licensed psychiatric nurse mental health clinical specialist; a licensed psychiatric mental health nurse practitioner; a licensed physician assistant who practices in the area of psychiatry; a level I licensed alcohol and drug counselor; a clinician practicing under the supervision of a licensed professional and working towards licensure in a clinic licensed under chapter 111; or a licensed marriage and family therapist.
 For services provided outside of Massachusetts, a Licensed Mental Health Professional is an independently licensed clinician with at least a Master's degree in a clinical mental health discipline from an accredited educational institution and at least two years of clinical experience.
-The term "clinical mental health discipline following: psychiatry; psychology; clinical social work; marriage and family therapy; clinical counseling; developmental psychology; pastoral counseling; psychiatric nursing; developmental or educational psychology; counselor education; or any other discipline deemed acceptable by the Plan.
-Coverage for Massachusetts Parity Conditions including Child- Adolescent Mental Health Disorders Under Massachusetts law, services for three categories of conditions must be covered to the same extent as medical services for physical illnesses.
-These three categories are (1) services for "biologically-based
+The term "clinical mental health discipline" includes the following: psychiatry; psychology; clinical social work; marriage and family therapy; clinical counseling; developmental psychology; pastoral counseling; psychiatric nursing; developmental or educational psychology; counselor education; or any other discipline deemed acceptable by the Plan.